Beirut Central District: Conservatoire Libanais

 Le Conservatoire libanais national supérieur de musique, or the Lebanese National Higher Conservatory of Music, was founded in the 1930s by Wadia Sabra, composer of the national anthem of Lebanon.
 In 1953, President Camille Chamoun along with the Minister of Education, ordered the creation of a board to manage the conservatory and the "Friends of Music" foundation was created to help finance the conservatory.

 In 1959, the Conservatoire became 1959 an Autonomous National Institution under the supervision of the Minister of Education.
 During the Lebanese Civil War (1975-1991) the National Conservatoire suffered great damage: all the instruments, documents and the library were looted and burnt.
 The Conservatoire resumed teaching in 1991 and was upgraded in 1995 to a National Institution of Higher Education.

-The conservatory is headed by the well-known composer and conductor Dr. Walid Gholmieh and has more than 4,800 students and 250 professors in more than 9 branches.
+The conservatory is headed by the composer and conductor Dr. Walid Gholmieh and has more than 4,800 students and 250 professors in more than 9 branches.
 The conservatory is home to the Lebanese National Symphony Orchestra, the Lebanese Philharmonic Orchestra (LPO) & the Lebanese Oriental Orchestra (LOO), that perform yearly more than 100 concerts and activities devoted to the conservatory's educational mission.
 Its main headquarters is on the Serail Hill in Downtown Beirut, directly facing the southern gate of the Grand Serail.

 Beirut City History Museum

-The Beirut City History Museum is a proposed project by Solidere on an archaeological site north of Martyrs Square.
-Excavations on the site in the mid-1990s unearthed such significant finds as the Phoenician Tell, the Bronze Age city gate and remains from the Persian, Hellenistic, Byzantine, Medieval and Ottoman periods.
-Shortly after Solidere commissioned french architect Michel Macary, known for his design of the Louvre extension, to undertake the initial study of the Tell and explore the concept of the site specific museum.
-The museum's design will be integrated with the Martyrs Square underground parking, the Petit Serail and the landscaped garden at the Martyrs Square and Tell site.
+The Beirut City History Museum is a proposed project on an archaeological site north of Martyrs Square.
+Excavations on the site in the mid-1990s unearthed such finds as the Phoenician Tell, the Bronze Age city gate and remains from the Persian, Hellenistic, Byzantine, Medieval and Ottoman periods.

-Solidere commissioned renowned Italian architect Renzo Piano to study the square's architectural and urban design, including the Beirut City History Museum, in cooperation with the Ministry of Culture.
-In order to safeguard the location while providing vehicle and pedestrian access in a heavy use environment, Solidere commissioned a study of three road options and a detailed design of the most appropriate one.
-The chosen option incorporates a two-way road and bridge structure on the east side of the Tell and underpasses to ensure pedestrian connection to the museum.

 Civic institutions

 After the reconstruction, the city center regained its role as the focus of civic life in Lebanon.
-Several key institutions have relocated there including the Parliament and its related offices, the Government's headquarters, and the Beirut Municipality.
-The BCD also has a dense concentration of public agencies, important ministries, and governmental offices, some of which are:
+Several institutions relocated there including the Parliament and its related offices, the Government's headquarters, and the Beirut Municipality.
+The BCD also has a concentration of public agencies, important ministries, and governmental offices, some of which are: